GothenburgBitFactory/tw.org/content/docs/durations.md

 * `1yrs`
 * `1yr`
 * `1y`
-* `annual`                               Three hundred and sixty five days.
+* `annual`                               Three hundred and sixty-five days.
 Missing ordinal implies one year.
 This is an imprecise value.
 * `yearly`
 * `year`
 * `yr`
 * `biannual`                             Seven hundred and thirty days.
 Missing ordinal implies two years.
 This is an imprecise value.
 * `biyearly`

 ## ISO-8601 Format

 ISO-8601 defines a duration format which is supported by Taskwarrior.
 The format looks like this:

     P[nY][nM][nD][T[nH][nM][nS]]

 The format always begins with a \'P\' (period).
 The date elements (`[nY][nM][nD]`) are optional, as are the time elements (`[nH][nM][nS]`), but there must be one element specified.

 Even though the month and minute values use the character \'M\', there is no ambiguity because of the placement of the character \'T\' which delineates date from time elements.

 Here is a list of examples: